Do Blog Comment Links Help SEO?

 “The sorts of things that I would start to worry about is it’s better to often leave your name so someone knows who they are dealing with, rather than “cheap study tutorials” or “fake driver’s license”, or whatever the name of your business is, often that will get a chillier reception than if you show up with your name.”

-He warns people not to create fake personas trying to deceive Google’s algorithm with blog commenting.
+He warns people not to create fake personas, or use keyword-rich anchors to deceive Google's algorithm with blog commenting.

 Blog commenting was used as a very common blackhat link building practice.
-Many blackhat SEO practitioners commented under blogs with keyword-rich comments, and they also used the name section as the keyword that they wanted to rank for.
-Because the name section is the anchor text linking to the commenter’s website.
+Many blackhat SEO practitioners commented under blogs with keyword-rich comments, they used exact match keyword anchors to rank their website.
+Because the name section is the anchor text linking to the commenter's website.

 Matt Cutts also hinted that Google uses a mathematical formula that proportions percentage of blog comment links to overall backlink profile.